Skip to content

 o-Toluidine in Connecticut Drinking Water

-o-Toluidine has been detected in water systems serving 3,384 ZIP codes nationwide.
+o-Toluidine has been tracked across Connecticut drinking water.
 Here is what you need to know about o-toluidine in your drinking water and how it may affect your household.

 What Is o-Toluidine?